Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-Note that PersistentVolumeClaims required by Kafka and PostgreSQL are NOT deleted when the release is deleted.
+Note that PersistentVolumeClaims required by Kafka and MariaDB are NOT deleted when the release is deleted.
 If you wish to delete them you can do it with the following command:

 ```sh
 kubectl -n my-namespace get persistentvolumeclaims --no-headers=true | awk '/ streams/{print $1}' | xargs kubectl delete -n my-namespace persistentvolumeclaims